Introduction to Competitive Tennis Player Nutrition and Diet

 General Nutrition and Diet – Foods to Eat

-A healthy tennis nutrition and diet plan should carbohydrates, proteins, healthy fats, vitamins and minerals.
-As far as possible, a competitive tennis player should always choose fresh and natural produce and avoid processed and fast foods.
-A competitive tennis player’s nutrition and diet should be rich in vegetables, and white and red meat.
+A good tennis nutrition plan supports peak athletic performance.
+It should include carbohydrates, proteins, healthy fats, vitamins, and minerals.
+Always choose fresh and natural produce over processed and fast foods.
+A competitive player’s diet should be rich in vegetables, white meat, and red meat.

-- Antioxidants – the protect against oxidative stress in the body;
+- Antioxidants – they protect against oxidative stress in the body.

-- Calcium promotes bone development, good nerve and muscle function;
+- Calcium promotes bone development and supports nerve and muscle function.

-- Omega 3 reduces inflammation, aids recovery, found in salmon, sardines, tuna, flax seeds and walnuts;
+- Omega 3 reduces inflammation and aids recovery.
+Sources include salmon, sardines, tuna, flax seeds, and walnuts.

-- Sodium is the key electrolyte and main extracellular mineral lost in sweat and should be increased in most competitive tennis player’s diets to help minimize risk of heat illness and muscle cramping.
-Essential mineral for muscle contractions, fluid balance, and nervous system function;
+- Sodium is the key electrolyte lost in sweat.
+Increasing sodium intake reduces the risk of heat illness and muscle cramping.
+It supports muscle contractions, fluid balance, and nervous system function.

-- Vitamin A helps the body fix micro tears in muscles, as it helps to make new white blood cells;
+- Vitamin A helps the body repair micro tears in muscles by producing new white blood cells.

-- Vitamin B to help your body use stored energy during training or competition;
+- Vitamin B helps the body use stored energy during training and competition.

-- Zinc is found to be beneficial for hand-eye coordination: opt for pumpkin and sunflower seeds, whole grains, animal proteins, beans, and nuts.
+- Zinc supports hand-eye coordination.
+Find it in pumpkin seeds, sunflower seeds, whole grains, animal proteins, beans, and nuts.

 Breakfast on Matchday

-Breakfast on the day of a match should be made up of slow-release carbohydrates to sustain energy levels.
-A competitive tournament tennis player’s meal should include oat-based cereals, porridge or wholemeal cereals with low fat milk, yoghurts and fruit, or eggs and baked beans with grain toast.
+Breakfast on a match day should consist of slow-release carbohydrates to sustain energy levels.
+Good options include oat-based cereals, porridge, wholemeal cereals with low-fat milk, yoghurt and fruit, or eggs and baked beans with grain toast.
+Drink plenty of fluids, especially water, alongside your breakfast.

 During the Match